VenturaNotes/Knowledge/Projects/(T) Kinetic Companion.md

 - Maybe could use a tree like this?
 	- ![[Pasted image 20260709174650.png]]
 	- But don't know if that's the best way to show that they exist in the file
+## Features
+- Even my VaporNote Markdown file works with the kinetic companion which is nice!
 ## ToDo
 - [ ] When writing question, have it fall below the highlight you made
 - [ ] Be able to type within its own line!